Python-PyQt/PyQt6-Docs/descriptions/QtGui/QStatusTipEvent-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Event that is used to show messages in a status bar
-    :digest: 19592e30ef526fc378708082dd13c232
+    :digest: 958b661fdc5ae3a32613a08ffbf82b45

 The :sip:ref:`~PyQt6.QtGui.QStatusTipEvent` class provides an event that is used to show messages in a status bar.

-Status tips can be set on a widget using the QWidget::setStatusTip() function.
+Status tips can be set on a widget using the :sip:ref:`~PyQt6.QtWidgets.QWidget.setStatusTip` function.
 They are shown in the status bar when the mouse cursor enters the widget.
 For example:

 +-------------------------------------------------------------------------------------------+-------------------------------------------------------+
 | .. literalinclude:: ../../../snippets/qtbase-src-gui-doc-snippets-qstatustipevent-main.py | .. image:: ../../../images/qstatustipevent-widget.png |